uroboro/PSSpecifiers/README.md

 - PSStaticTextCell
 - PSSwitchCell

-Plus an example of Localization
+Plus an example of AppList and Localization using .lproj folders.